Last updated: May 3, 2026

 If the claim is delayed

-Check your status through my Social Security if the claim type supports status tracking, then call the national number and ask whether the case is waiting on identity proof, proof of marriage, proof of death, earnings updates, or an interview.
-If needed, use the office locator to find the local office and request an appointment.
+Check your status through your personal SSA account if the claim type supports status tracking.
+Then call the national number and ask whether the case is waiting on identity proof, proof of marriage, proof of death, earnings updates, or an interview.
+If needed, find the local office and request an appointment.

 Real-world tip: Keep a one-page call log with the date, time, phone number used, the name of the representative if provided, and what was promised.
 That simple record helps when cases stall or when paperwork was sent twice.